-It was a rather unique rise to the top for Chris Smalling.
-Back in 2008, the young central defender was playing for Maidstone United before he was snapped up by Fulham after just eleven league appearances.
-In London, Smalling again played just a handful of games for his new club before making the meteoric rise to Manchester United, one of the biggest football clubs in the world.
+It was a rather unique rise to the top for vegan athlete Chris Smalling.
+Back in 2008, the young central defender was playing for Maidstone United before he was snapped up by Fulham, after just eleven league appearances.
+In London, Smalling again played just a handful of games for his new club before making the meteoric rise to Manchester United – one of the biggest football clubs in the world.

 “Red meat causes a lot of that inflammation and when I was cutting that down, the tendinitis started to go.
 It used to be a problem in terms of warm-ups, because getting going was a bit of a nightmare.
 My tendinitis has got better and better.

-“Now I’ve gone fully vegan and normally the start of pre-season can be quite a tough time, but I haven’t felt it at all.
+“Now I’m a fully vegan athlete and normally the start of pre-season can be quite a tough time, but I haven’t felt it at all.

-On convincing Manchester United to get on board with the change, Smalling said: “the last step, and that took me a little while, was the club, especially in terms of travelling.
+On convincing Manchester United to get on board with the change, Smalling said: “The last step, and one that took me a little while, was the club, especially in terms of travelling.